 Are you on the copper IUD and experiencing any of these symptoms?
 If so it might make sense to have your copper levels tested.
 Well, really you should have a complete mineral test done, and if your copper/zinc ratio is off, talk to your doctor about another birth control option.

 What I’ve heard from women who have used an IUD

 I want to reiterate that everyone should choose whatever birth control feels best for them.
-While I don’t have an issue with the copper IUD necessarily, and think it definitely works for some women, I can’t ignore what people have said to me.
+While I don’t have an issue with the copper IUD necessarily, and think it definitely works for plenty of women, I can’t ignore what people have said to me.
 And you can’t afford to either.